Weekly Tarot Guidance

 Understanding this dynamic through both spiritual and psychological lenses transforms suffering into opportunity.
 The Runner isn't a villain; the Chaser isn't a victim.
 Both are playing out attachment wounds and ego defenses that must be healed for genuine union to occur.
 The dance is painful, but purposeful.

-From a psychological perspective, the dynamic maps almost perfectly onto what attachment theorists call the Anxious-Avoidant Trap—a relationship pattern where one partner's pursuit triggers the other's flight, which triggers more pursuit, which triggers more flight, in an endless loop.
+From a psychological perspective, the dynamic maps almost perfectly onto what attachment theorists call the Anxious-Avoidant Trap-a relationship pattern where one partner's pursuit triggers the other's flight, which triggers more pursuit, which triggers more flight, in an endless loop.
 Breaking this loop requires understanding what drives each position.
+Take our attachment style quiz to discover whether you lean toward the anxious (Chaser) or avoidant (Runner) end of this spectrum.

 The Attachment Theory Lens